tlwilliams895/curriculum-docs/docs/_sources/building/setup.md.txt

 ### Site-specific settings

 At the top of `conf.py`, add your site-specific settings.
 Be sure to at least configure:

 - Variables in `site_theme_options`:
     - `navbar_title`: The site name that will appear in the navbar.
     - `navbar_site_name`: The title of the dropdown in the navbar that lists top-level site pages.
     - `bootswatch_theme`: Either `launchcode` or `codergirl`, depending on the intended program for the module being published.
 - `project`: The name of the curriculum module (e.g. "LaunchCode's Liftoff")
+- If creating a site for CoderGirl, set `html_logo = '_static/images/logos/codergirl-white.png'`

 ## Updating the Theme or Styles